Postman Monitors frequently asked questions

 What can I test with monitors?

-You can write tests for collection-based monitors to check for proper behavior, business logic, and error handling.
+You can write post-response scripts for monitors to check for proper behavior, business logic, and error handling.

 How many monitors can I create?